eee-Andrew/WebPage_Future_is_Robotics/README.md

 ## Database Setup

 1. Launch the MySQL shell (`mysql -u root -p`).
-2. Run the SQL statements in [`crunchlabs-clone/database.sql`](crunchlabs-clone/database.sql) to create the `crunchlabs` database, tables, seed data, and admin user.
+2. Run the SQL statements in [`crunchlabs-clone/database.sql`](crunchlabs-clone/database.sql) to create the `crunchlabs` database, the `products` table, and sample catalog rows.
-3. Update the admin email/password in the script before running if desired.
-The seed password hash in the file was generated with PHP's `password_hash()` for better security.
+3. Your MariaDB/MySQL account password is the only credential required to manage the site.

 ## Project Structure